mintproject/mic/docs/model_configuration/04-copy-your-data.md

 You must copy your inputs into the directory `data`.

 !!! warning
-    Your code is not a input.
+    Your code is not an input.

 An `input` can be: